Norden bombsight: Mark III-A

-Norden's first attempt at an improved bombsight was actually an advance in PDI design.
-His idea was to remove the manual electrical switches used to move the pointer and use the entire bombsight itself as the indicator.
-He proposed attaching a low-power sighting telescope to a gyro platform that would keep the telescope pointed at the same azimuth, correcting for the aircraft's movements.
-The bombardier would simply rotate the telescope left or right to follow the target.
+Norden's attempt to fit a stabilizer to the Mark III, the Mark III-A, also included a separate contract to develop a new automatic PDI.
+Norden proposed removing the electrical switches used to move the pointer and using the entire bombsight itself as the indicator.
+In place of the thin metal wires that formed the sights on the Mark III, a small low-power telescope would be used in its place.
+The bombardier would rotate the telescope left or right to follow the target.
 This motion would cause the gyros to precess, and this signal would drive the PDI automatically.
 The pilot would follow the PDI as before.